Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/HomeDecorating/comments/x45n97/what_to_do_with_vanity_paint_it_black_and_add/

-Existing golden oak cabinetry gets new life with a black countertop and coordinating hardware.
-This demonstrates how strategic updates can modernize without full renovation.
+Why it works: Existing golden oak cabinetry gets new life with a black countertop and coordinating hardware.
+This demonstrates how strategic updates can modernize without gutting everything.

-r/Sarahhartmorgan worked with the existing oak vanity and floor instead of ripping everything out.
-That black countertop completely transforms the perception of the cabinet—suddenly the oak reads as warm and intentional rather than dated.
-The black faucet and hardware continue the update while the LED-backlit mirror adds contemporary function.
+Working with an existing oak vanity and floor instead of ripping everything out is both budget-friendly and environmentally conscious.
+A black countertop completely transforms the perception of the cabinet.
+Suddenly the oak reads as warm and intentional rather than dated 90s nightmare.
+A black faucet and hardware continue the update while an LED-backlit mirror adds contemporary function.

-The teal wall color creates unexpected contrast with both the wood and black elements.
-It’s a bold choice that works because it’s the only bold choice—everything else stays neutral.
-The white ceiling and trim keep the color contained and prevent it from overwhelming the space.
+A teal wall color creates unexpected contrast with both wood and black elements.
+It’s a bold choice that works because it’s the only bold choice.
+Everything else stays neutral.
+White ceiling and trim keep the color contained.

-This approach makes sense if your existing cabinetry is solid wood in good condition.
-Rather than contributing to landfills, you update the elements you interact with most—countertop, hardware, lighting, paint—and suddenly the space feels current.
-The oak floor continues the warm wood theme from the vanity, creating cohesion you didn’t plan but get to keep.
+This approach makes so much sense if your existing cabinetry is solid wood in good condition.
+Rather than sending perfectly good cabinets to landfills, you update the elements you interact with most.
+Countertop, hardware, lighting, paint.
+Suddenly the space feels current, and the oak floor continues the warm wood theme from the vanity, creating cohesion you didn’t plan but absolutely get to enjoy.

 Farmhouse-Style Oak Vanity with Black Granite